Nyloth9/moon-toast/README.md

 <h4 tabindex="-1" dir="auto">notify()</h4>
 <p>Creates a new toast.
 Accepts a string or jsx as the first argument, and options (<a href="#common-options">common options</a>) as the second argument.</p>
-Returns an id, ref to the toast, and a timer:
+Returns an id, a ref to the toast, and a timer:

 ```tsx
 const {id, ref, timer} = notify("My first toast!", {duration: 5000})